Dhanushshet/Python_test_cases/README.md

 # Python_test_cases
-A simple Python code to understand how to write test cases for a function
+A simple Python code to understand how to write test cases for a function.